TofuPilotTofuPilot

 main()

-If your self-hosted instance uses custom SSL certificates (self-signed or internal CA), configure the Python client to trust them.
+If your instance uses a self-signed or internal CA certificate, you need to tell the Python client to trust it.

 echo | openssl s_client -connect tofupilot.yourcompany.com:443 -showcerts 2>/dev/null | openssl x509 -outform PEM > ca-certificate.pem